theSanguss/UNO.py/README.md

 ```

 > [!Warning]\
-> This program has not yet been tested for MacOS and Linux.
+> This program has not yet been tested for MacOS and Linux, and currently, fullscreening the terminal on MacOS and Linux is rather problematic.
 >
 > Please do file an issue if you encounter anything unexpected.